KamleshYadav875/foodflow-backend/README.md

 ## ⭐ Final Note

-This project focuses on **backend correctness, scalability, and clean architecture**.
+This project focuses on **real-world backend engineering**:

+* Correctness over shortcuts
+* Architecture over hacks
+* Scalability over demos

 If you’re reviewing this project:

-> Look at **design decisions, domain modeling, and lifecycle control**, not just CRUD features.
+> Look at **design choices, boundaries, and flows** — not just endpoints.